 Community Television: Mac Gudgeon

-Community television (CTV) is open access television for individuals and groups from all areas of the commuity including educational institutions, filmmakers, multicultural and community groups, sporting bodies and local businesses - indeed, just about anyone, of any age, who wants to get involved in television.
+It was open access television for individuals and groups from all areas of the community including educational institutions, filmmakers, multicultural and community groups, sporting bodies and local businesses.

-Community televison programming reflects a wide range of communities including language groups, environmental and social justice groups, and gay and lesbian programming, as well as local information, local sport, student productions, Indigenous programs, panel discussions and magazine-style entertainment.
-This list represents only a small portion of the possible culture groups, taste groups, civil society organisations and local government agencies that might participate in community television.
+CTV programming reflected a wide range of communities including language groups, environmental and social justice groups, LGBTQI+ programming, as well as local information, local sport, student productions, Indigenous programs, panel discussions and magazine-style entertainment.

 CTV was made possible by low-cost technologies, especially affordable and relatively portable video-recording equipment in the 1990s.
 It traditionally catered to community interests not served by mainstream broadcasting.

 Mac Gudgeon is a freelance writer of film, television and theatre.